auRose94/LinkChecker/README.md

 LinkChecker
 ===========

+This is a project that I did for my mother a long time ago.

 Takes a txt file named "URLS.txt" and outputs a list of both good and bad links.
 Cavet: Doesn't handle paths. i.e. google.com/doesntwork or C:/Windows/